 Anna-Maria Helsing has gained an outstanding reputation with leading Scandinavian orchestras and opera houses.
 From 2010 to 2013 Anna-Maria Helsing was Chief Conductor of the Oulu Symphony – the first-ever female conductor at the head of a Finnish symphony orchestra.

-Within a short time the Finnish conductor has conducted all the major Finnish orchestras including the Finnish Radio Symphony Orchestra, Helsinki Philharmonic Orchestra, Tampere Philharmonic, Tapiola Sinfonietta and the Finnish National Opera Orchestra.
-She has also conducted the Royal Stockholm Philharmonic Orchestra, Gothenburg Symphony, Philharmonia Orchestra, Orchestra of the Royal Swedish Opera, Norrköping Symphony, Malmö Opera Orchestra, Helsingborg Symphony, Gävle Symphony, Orchestra of Norrlands Operan, Västeras Sinfonietta, Nordic Chamber Orchestra, Iceland Symphony, Odense Symphony, Trondheim Symphony, Staatsorchester Braunschweig, Jena Philharmonic, Bochum Symphony and Estonian National Symphony Orchestra.
+Within a short time the Finnish conductor has conducted all the major Finnish and Swedish orchestras including the Finnish Radio Symphony Orchestra, Helsinki Philharmonic Orchestra, Tampere Philharmonic, Tapiola Sinfonietta, Finnish National Opera Orchestra, Royal Stockholm Philharmonic Orchestra, Gothenburg Symphony and Norrköping Symphony Orchestra.
+She also conducted the Philharmonia Orchestra, Iceland Symphony, Royal Swedish Opera Orchestra, Malmö Opera Orchestra, Norrlands Operan Orchestra, Västeras Sinfonietta, Nordic Chamber Orchestra, Norwegian Radio Orchestra, Trondheim Symphony, Odense Symphony, Staatsorchester Braunschweig, Estonian National Symphony Orchestra among others.